Clear and hold: Development and critical elements

 The clear and hold strategy was first developed by Robert Thompson and the British Army during the Malayan Emergency, from 1948 to 1960.
 It was also widely employed by the British during the Mau Mau Uprising of 1952 to 1960.
 The strategy was also implemented by General Creighton Abrams, as part of the "pacification" effort conducted by the Republic of Vietnam and the US Army during the Vietnam War, at which time the strategy became widely known.
 Clear and hold has also been used as a counter-insurgency tactic in Algeria, Greece, the Philippines, and South Korea.
 The strategy was used extensively by the United States and its allies during the Iraq War.

 Several critical elements of the clear and hold strategy have been identified.
 One element is to secure support for the strategy at all levels of the traditional military forces.
-Experience in Vietnam has shown that traditional military forces dislike the limited role they play in the clear and hold strategy and may successfully advocate for a more traditional warmaking role.
+Experience in Vietnam has shown that traditional military forces dislike the limited role they play in the clear and hold strategy and may successfully advocate for a more traditional war-making role.
 Another challenge is that the strategy takes time, which a government may for various reasons lack.
 The strategy also requires significant numbers of on-the-ground "clearing" combat and "holding" police forces.
 Thompson and others have also argued that clear and hold operations can be successful by only isolating the population from insurgents, but some strategists point out that can have deleterious effects on public support for the government and its policies.